 Question #1: Are We Succeeding … or Settling?

-The non-profit arena is tough.
-The competition for donor dollars, the need to satisfy diverse stakeholders, the struggle to keep volunteers, not to mention the pressure to achieve a serious social mission, can all foster frustration for organizational leadership.
-Directors and board members must often perform without the essential resources required for success.
+The competition for donor dollars, the need to satisfy diverse stakeholders, the struggle to keep volunteers, not to mention the pressure to achieve a serious social mission, can all foster frustration for organizational directors, board members and staff who must often perform without the essential resources required for success.

-While working in a challenging environment can certainly inspire greatness, it can also inspire something not so great.
-Mediocrity.
+While working in a challenging environment can certainly inspire an organization to rise above, it can also inspire the exact opposite.